Union Øye Hotel

 You can reach the hotel by private rib, helicopter, public ferry or by road

 Depending on the activity that you are most keen on doing while staying at Union Oye Hotel, different times of year would be appropriate.
 For those wanting to set off on foot and hike the end of spring until late October would be perfect, as this is generally before the snow arrives.
 If you would like to go skiing then winter would be best.
 For those just wanting to go and relax then the whole year is fine to go and put your feet up.
 The temperature in the summer is around 22 degrees.

-Call us on to start planning your vacation to Union Øye Hotel or take a look at our itineraries to Alesund West Coast Fjords
+Call us on to start planning your holiday to Union Øye Hotel or take a look at our itineraries to Norway

 Union Øye is a truly special hotel with a rich history and countless incredible stories.
 Time spent here will be memorable for all the right reasons and will rank as a once in a lifetime experience for sure.
 Expect Norwegian hospitality at its very best.

 It's hard to do justice to Hotel Union Øye for it is one of a kind and a truly incredible place.
 You could spend hours checking out the objects of interest housed here from the World War II stone and the shrapnel from the bomb that set it rolling down the mountain on course for the hotel roof.
 Katrina, who was practically raised in the hotel will regale you with stories to accompany the objects such as Kaiser Wilhelm's golden goblets or his own crested bath over a steaming cup of coffee by a roaring log fire.

 Make sure you explore the three floors of rooms, each named after a famous past resident and left open when not in use for guests to peep into.
 Sir Arthur Conan Doyle and Karen Blixen lead the charge on the literary front, while Kaiser Wilhelm, Queen Wilhelmina and Princess Alexandra make sure the royals are well represented.